genepattern/RTutorialModule/README_PACKAGES.md

 Keep in mind that wiping out and rebuilding your package library is a common troubleshooting technique when dealing with R.  This is harder to do if packages are installed directly into the base.

-You can keep this location clean and better manage your packages by keeping a separate library location.
+You can keep this base location clean and better manage your packages by keeping a separate library location.
 This can be the default user library (e.g. ~/Library/R on a Mac) or a some other dedicated location defined in an R_Environ file.
 This allows you to freely clean out and reinstall your packages without affecting the base R installation.
 This is highly recommended, both while running in GenePattern and also when using external R sessions.

 As of v3.9.7, GenePattern will install special wrapper scripts that configure its own separate, dedicated library.
 These will be enabled by default on a Mac but require some hand-configuration on Linux; more details can be found in our Admin Guide.
 It's still a good idea to configure a dedicated library for outside R sessions and keep packages out of the base; it's fine to use the GP library for this.
 More details later.